eggwhat/age-detection/tests/image_processing/test_image_directory.md

     - When: The user uploads the directory with upside down image `upside_down.jpg`
     - Then: The app should return a zip file with processed image `upside_down.jpg` with bounding box and age label ...
+### Test scenario 5
+    - Given: The app is running
+    - When: The user uploads the directory `tests/image_processing/test_images/manual_test_huge_image/` with image `huge_image.jpg`
+    - Then: The app should take some time to process the image and show a message that upload failed.